aammd/Habitat_Filtering/MS/OrgSize2.md

 * __Within-species__: One of the bromeliad species used in the between-species experiment is a broad habitat generalist.
 We conducted a second experiment with this species, testing how local environmental conditions (i.e. shady or exposed) influences community composition, while holding bromeliad species constant.

 In both experiments we expect the amount of environmental signal in different groups to be less in smaller groups (that is, macroinvertebrates > zooplankton > bacteria).
-We furthermore expected weaker results in the within-species experiment, since the bromeliad species itself is an important source of environmental variation for the organisms which live within.
+We expect weaker results in the within-species experiment, since the bromeliad species itself is an important source of environmental variation for the organisms which live within.

+# Methods

-## Methods
+## Experimental design

+We performed two related experiments: the first contrasted different bromeliad species from different habitats ("between-species"), while the second contrasted the same bromeliad species from different habitats ("within- species").
+We focused on three bromeliad species from three contrasting habitats; these species and habitats are identical to those surveyed by Farjalla et al. (2010).
+Each bromeliad species was collected from its typical
+habitat: _Aechmea nudicaulis_ (full sun habitats), _Vriesea neoglutinosa_
+(partial shade), and _Neoregelia cruenta_ (full shade). _Neoregelia_ has a uniquely large habitat range at this site, occuring in both full shade and full sun.
+This large habitat range enabled us to conduct a second, within-species experiment.
+This second experiment compared _Neoregelia_ communities between full sun and deep shade.

-### Study site and bromeliad species
+### Study site

 We performed our experiments at the Parque Nacional de Jurubatiba, Northeast Rio de Janeiro state, Brazil ($22^{\circ}$ S $41^{\circ}$).
 The landscape is